 Ever watched a new sitcom and thought: 'I could do better'?
 Well, now's your chance to prove it.
 The Sitcom Mission seeks out the best 15 minutes of original comedy - exciting, original characters with an individual voice and a plot that draws people in.
 Writing is hard (certainly harder than shouting at the television), but it's incredibly rewarding.

 The previous contests have been judged by top comedy executives from all the leading UK broadcasters (pictured).
 Bryn Mills won in 2010 with Thunderer; Emma Edwards and Abigail Dooley triumphed in 2011 with What Next?; in 2012 Snez Naik's Yo Valet was voted the top sitcom and in 2013 it was Those Three Girls with Girlband.
 In 2014 we had our first joint winners: Adapting by Rob Bond and Warts and All by James Alleyne; and in 2015 we had the outstanding Blue Sky Thinking by James Huntrods as the winner.
-Our most recent winner is Nick Flügge, who wrote Ups & Downs, won in 2016; whilst the 2017 winner was Do It Yourself by Ben Hogan and Colin Elves.
+Nick Flügge, who wrote Ups & Downs, won in 2016; whilst the 2017 winner was Do It Yourself by Ben Hogan and Colin Elves.

 Declan Hill and Simon Wright's Every 1's A Critic held its first final of an international sitcom-writing competition in May 2009.
 It was judged by the heads of comedy from BBC TV, BBC Radio, Channel 4 and ITV.
 Over the months that the show was on at London's Leicester Square Theatre, the writers and actors had been seen by practically every important production company in the country - Endemol, Avalon, Tiger Aspect, Talkback, Roughcut, Hat Trick, Baby Cow and more.
 Dean Hardman, the winner, had a half-hour version of his winning entry commissioned by BBC Radio Production, and says: "I can't recommend enough working with Simon and Declan."